nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

       Use case ends.

 * 3c.
-The group name is valid but the group does not exist.
+The group name is valid, but the group does not exist.

     * 3c1. tApp displays an error message stating that the group does not exist

       Use case ends.

 * 3d.
-The student index is valid but the student does not exist.
+The student index is valid, but the student does not exist.

     * 3d1. tApp displays an error message stating that the student already has a group